Walkermanst/Ring/README.md

 - `error.log`: Error-level logs
 - `combined.log`: All logs

-## ⚡ Why HexAi Protocol?
+## ⚡ Why HereteixAi Protocol?

-HexAi Protocol is leading the charge in bringing enterprise-grade AI capabilities to the Solana ecosystem:
+HereteixAi Protocol is leading the charge in bringing enterprise-grade AI capabilities to the Solana ecosystem:

 - 🎯 Purpose-built for Solana projects
 - 💪 Enterprise-grade infrastructure